-Link Health and Community is the NDIS Early Childhood Partner for Inner East Melbourne, Outer East Melbourne and Inner Gippsland.
+Link Health and Community is a community partner for the National Disability Insurance Scheme (NDIS) Early Childhood Early Intervention (ECEI) in Inner East Melbourne, Outer East Melbourne and Inner Gippsland.

 Inner East Melbourne covers the following local government areas: